ElectronicLED/Euflex_robot/READMe.md

 `roslaunch test_robot_moveit run_all.launch`\
 Then run any script from `test_robot_moveit/scripts/` using `python3`
 #### Running the test Legs
-`roslaunch test_legs_urdf legs.launch`
+For simply running the simulation and publishing joint positions use: `roslaunch test_legs_urdf position_leg.launch` then\
+use `python3` to run any script from the scripts folder

-To run them with moveit and rviz:
+To run the legs with moveit and rviz:\
 `roslaunch test_legs_moveit run_all.launch`

 moveit packages have a scripts folder that contains python scripts for publishing to the joints.
 To use them launch the package with Rviz and Moveit then simply use `python3` to run the desired script.